 And how can you know that your efforts are paying off?
 Our Lumen experts share a few things to consider:

-Tracking these things can help you build momentum, and serves as a record of your wins.
-The more you track, the more easily you can figure out when something isn’t working for you and make adjustments, too.
+Tracking these things can help you build momentum and serves as a record of your wins.
+The more you track, the more easily you can figure out when something isn’t working for you and make adjustments.

-You are what you eat, and it shows in your performance.
+You are what you eat, and it can show in your performance.